xlight/twitter-rss/readme.md

 The Twitter ID must be numeric.
 You can look up the numeric ID for a Twitter username at sites like https://tweeterid.com/

+## Requirements
+- PHP
-Requires PHP CURL
+- PHP cURL
+- A Twitter Developer Account

-# Configuration
+## Configuration

 Copy the `config-example.php` to 'config.php`